 Exercise therapy is a therapeutic method, aimed at treating and preventing symptoms due to an incorrect posture and movement pattern, whether or not caused by a particular defect or disease.

 During the treatment, posture improvement and good quality of movement are central.
 There will be looked at what the patient does in daily life, so that the posture is also practically usable.
 There is little or no use of equipment, so the patient is able to keep his symptoms under control by himself.
-The patient becomes self-
+The patient becomes self-reliant, which has the great advantage that there are less recurring symptoms.

 There are two methods for exercise therapy: Cesar and Mensendieck.
 A difference between both methods is that the Cesar therapist demonstrates the exercises and the Mensendieck therapist, on the other hand, suffices with an oral instruction.
 In addition, Cesar exercise therapy offers more dynamic exercises, such as swing exercises with the arms.

-Exercise therapy offers help in case of back and neck problems, joint pain (pelvis, knee-
+Exercise therapy offers help in case of back and neck problems, joint pain (pelvis, knee-ankle-foot, arm-shoulder-wrist), symptoms of chronic diseases of the posture and musculoskeletal system, postural defects, headache, stress and incontinence.

 Exercise therapy is a form of therapy, in which the patient mainly independently and actively deals with the symptoms.
 The patient gets a personal interview and a physical examination in order to be able to make the right diagnosis.
 Then the therapist draws up a personal treatment plan for the patient, based on his or her physical and mental condition and social circumstances.
 The patient will also learn relaxation and breathing exercises and get tips for at home.